BiDAlab/UWF4DR-Benchmark/README.md

 - `requirements/`: Dependency specifications for the different model families used in the study.

 - `src/`
-  - `eval/`: Evaluation scripts for CNNs (MobileNetV2, ResNet18), ViT-B/16, RETFound, and fusion (MLP) models.
+  - `eval/`: Evaluation scripts for CNNs (MobileNetV2, ResNet18), ViT-B/16, RETFound, and feature-level fusion (MLP) models.
   - `models/`: Model builders and loaders.
 Model architecture definitions are included, but no trained model weights are stored.
 Pretrained models used in the paper are hosted separately on institutional servers (BiDA Lab).
   - `prepare_splits/`: Scripts to reconstruct the exact dataset partitions described in the paper.
   - `preprocessing/`: Spatial and frequency-domain preprocessing pipelines.